Research

 As soybean farmers, the directors of the New Jersey Soybean Board understand production challenges unique to the state, and the board works to address those challenges.
 Partnering with local researchers allows the New Jersey Soybean Board to efficiently improve soybean production and focus on production issues specific to New Jersey soybean farmers.

 NJSB recognizes that biodiesel is an important market for soybean farmers.
-NJSB is providing funding to assist the efforts of the National Biodiesel Board to ensure that staff from state regulatory agencies and professional environmental organizations have access to accurate information about biodiesel.
+NJSB is providing funding to assist the efforts of Clean Fuels Alliance America to ensure that staff from state regulatory agencies and professional environmental organizations have access to accurate information about biodiesel.
 This will help create and strengthen the biodiesel market while providing smooth implementation processes in Northeast states and municipalities.